Tattva (song): Releases

-The "Lucky 13 Mix" was issued on 7-inch vinyl and CD in the United Kingdom, both formats including "Hollow Man (Part II)" as the B-side.
+The "Lucky 13 Mix" was issued on 7-inch vinyl and CD in the United Kingdom, with both formats including "Hollow Man (Part II)" as the B-side.
 The 7-inch edition was limited to 1000 copies.
 This version of the single reached number 86 on the UK Singles Chart.
 The second edition was released on the same formats but with an additional CD.
 The 7-inch comprised "Tattva" plus a different mix titled "Tattva on St. George's Day" as well as the principle B-side "Dance in Your Shadow".
-The first CD featured "Moonshine" and the "Lucky 13 Mix" as its exclusive tracks, and the second disc contained "Red Balloon (Vishnu's Eyes)".
-An Australian maxi single was released in 1996 which contained most of the tracks from these latter releases.
+The first CD includes "Moonshine" and the "Lucky 13 Mix" as its exclusive tracks, and the second disc contains "Red Balloon (Vishnu's Eyes)".
+An Australian maxi-CD single was released in 1996 that contains most of the tracks from these latter releases.

 Both CDs (KULA CD3 and KULA CD3K) were housed in card picture sleeves.
-The second CD had a printed spine and also contained an inner sleeve, much like a vinyl LP.
+The second CD has a printed spine and also contained an inner sleeve, much like a vinyl LP.
 The first edition of "Tattva" came in a standard slimline jewel case.

 Music video

-Two music videos for "Tattva" were produced: one for Europe and a second made for the United States.
+Two music videos for "Tattva" were produced: one for Europe (directed by Nigel Nick) and a second made for the United States.